XXX (2002 film): Plot

-Anarchy 99, a Russian terrorist group, acquires a biochemical weapon, "Silent Night", presumed missing since the fall of the Soviet Union.
-Undercover National Security Agency agent Jim McGrath is assigned to recover the weapon, but is discovered and killed by Anarchy 99.
-NSA Agent Augustus Gibbons suggests sending someone who lacks ties to the US government, such as Xander "XXX" Cage, an extreme sports professional wanted by the FBI for acts protesting against a senator.
-Gibbons takes Cage into custody, who then passes two field tests, before reluctantly accepting the job after he is told the only other option is prison.
+Russian terrorist group Anarchy 99 acquires the biochemical weapon "Silent Night", presumed missing since the fall of the Soviet Union.
+Undercover NSA agent Jim McGrath is assigned to recover the weapon but is killed by Anarchy 99 at a Rammstein concert.

+NSA Agent Augustus Gibbons suggests sending Xander "XXX" Cage, an extreme sports professional wanted for unlawful protesting, citing his lack of ties to the US government.
+Under Gibbons' supervision, Cage passes two tests, one involving stopping a fake armed robbery, and another where he and 2 other guys are dropped into Colombia where they're thrown into an actual conflict between the Cartel and the Colombian Army.
+Xander was given the options to take a job or go to prison, in which Xander reluctantly accepts the contract.

-Cage meets the NSA support team in Prague, which includes Czech agent Milan Sova, who has been tasked with supervising and, if necessary, deporting Cage.
-While scouting an Anarchy 99 party, Cage identifies Sova as a police officer to Anarchy 99's leader, Yorgi, earning him favor with the group.
-Cage asks Yorgi about purchasing high end sports cars, and Yelena, Yorgi's girlfriend and lieutenant, gives Cage an account number.
+In Prague, Cage meets his team which includes his supervisor, Czech agent Milan Sova.
+While scouting an Anarchy 99 party, Cage identifies Sova as a police officer, earning him favor with the group and catching the attention of the leader Yorgi.
+Cage asks Yorgi about purchasing high end sports cars, and Yorgi's girlfriend and lieutenant Yelena, gives Cage an account number.

-Gibbons calls Cage about changes to the plan but is impressed when Cage gives them information provided by the star-struck Kolya.
-As a result, Gibbons sends tech-specialist Agent Toby Shavers, who provides Cage with a special revolver, binoculars that can see through walls and explosives disguised as bandages.
+Gibbons calls Cage about changes to the plan but is impressed when he gives them information provided by Kolya, Yorgi's star-struck younger brother.
+Tech-specialist Agent Toby Shavers then provides Cage with gadgets including a revolver with special ammo, binoculars that can see through walls and explosives disguised as bandages.

 As Cage attends the car deal he made with Yorgi, Sova attempts to intercede.
-Using the trick revolver and special effects, Cage fakes killing Sova.
+Using the special ammo, Cage fakes Sova's death.
 Having earned Yorgi's trust, Cage joins Anarchy 99.
 Yorgi brings Cage back to a castle after a dance party at one of his nightclubs that serves as Anarchy 99's headquarters.
 Cage, while searching for the biochemical weapon, catches Yelena investigating Yorgi's secret safe.
 He takes her to a nearby restaurant to discuss the matter and reveals his true identity.

-Sova betrays Cage to Yorgi on the phone.
-Furious, Yorgi sends his trusted sniper Kirill to kill Cage.
+Sova betrays Cage to Yorgi, so he sends his trusted sniper Kirill to kill him.
 While watching the pair, Kirill, who is in love with Yelena, warns her.
-As Cage and Yelena stage a fight, the NSA suddenly appears to capture Cage, and Yelena is taken back to Anarchy 99.
+As Cage and Yelena stage a fight, the NSA suddenly appears to capture him, and Yelena is taken back to Anarchy 99.